ubc-library-rc/rc-docs/docs/usingthercspaces/zoomforworkshops.md

 After workshop:
 8. Export the chat for the reference of your co-host and yourself and also in case you did not get to all of the questions.
-9. Enter your attendance numbers in Desktracker.
+9. Enter your attendance numbers in LibInsight.

 ## Co-host responsibilities (Presenter)